rithik/TJ-CS/README.md

 - Computer Vision 1
 - Computer Vision 2

 I have decided to make all of my work private since many of the labs are still used in these classes at TJ.
-If you would like me to share my repository with you, please email me at rithik@gmail.com.